abbbhucho/Laravel_easy_setup/README.md

 =============

-A bash program to facilitate easy setup of laravel in easy environment.
+A bash program to facilitate easy setup of laravel in linux environment.
 Due to change of owner and permission associated with them, it becomes quite a bit of problem to setup laravel project environment along with setup as compared to setting it up on Windows environment.
 It increases a lot of steps involved before actual work to be initiated in the laravel project.
 A lot of errors become a menace to all the beginers to actually successfully setup laravel environment with ease.
 Laravel Easy Setup is designed in such a way that it makes the life easier to setup laravel project in just one step.

 #### Getting Started